robenkleene/software-references/macos/macos.md

 - To reveal an item in a folder, command-click it
 - To open the contents of a folder command-option-click it

+## Notes

+- To check if an app is sandboxed, just check the "App Sandbox" column in Activity Monitor.

 ## Movement

 - `⌃⌥f` / `⌃⌥b`: Move forward and backward by character